 Preconception Carrier Screening

 Extended carrier screening can test for hundreds of different conditions simultaneously.
-The screens are available from commercial providers using differing combinations of gene panels and technologies.
+Tests are available from commercial providers using differing combinations of gene panels and technologies.
 It is important that the carrier test you choose is right for you.
 Informed consent, results, expectations and residual risk assessment post testing should be clear before embarking on testing.

 If you would like to have extended carrier screening you may prefer to stage the testing.
 One partner tests first to check if they are a carrier for any condition.
 If a carrier status is identified then the other partner can have follow up testing.